By: Ian Jefferies, AAR President & CEO

 - Federal transportation policy should be mode-neutral.

 Railroads are an essential component of our national transportation network, delivering cost-effective and environmentally-friendly freight transportation that reduces highway congestion.
-For railroads to remain a viable, competitive alternative to other transportation modes, USDOT must support automation in all modes of transportation, including rail.
+For railroads to remain a viable, competitive alternative to other transportation modes, DOT must support automation in all modes of transportation, including rail.
 Without equal application across modes, federal policies have the potential to inadvertently shift freight from one mode to another.

 - Greater regulatory certainty is essential.